Verruca Treatment in Leicester

 During a follow-up appointment, the podiatrist will review your progress, discuss the effectiveness of previous treatments, address any new concerns, and may provide further guidance or adjustments to the treatment plan for ongoing foot health and comfort.

-Cryotherapy for up to 6 Lesions
+Cryotherapy Initial Consultation & Treatment up to 3 Lesions

 Common Q&A about Verruca Treatment